kentonv/lanparty/README.md

 ## Introduction

-This repository contains scripts that I use to manage a fleet of twelve identical machines used for LAN parties.
+My house ([see below](#background-my-house)) fetaures twelve identical machines used for LAN parties.
+This repository contains the script I use to manage them, and a guide to creating a similar setup.
+I use this for gaming, but the setup could be just as useful for office machines, internet cafes, school computer labs, and the like.

+## The Magic Sauce

-Normally, this would have two huge problems:
+Normally, maintaining twelve machines used by random guests would have two huge problems:

 * Every machine would need to be updated before each party.
 With games regularly pushing multi-GB updates these days, this would take forever.
 * Guests could easily mess up a machine at a party, requiring me to wipe it and start over, taking even more time.